Quick Facts about UCLA

 Our undergraduates have the opportunity to be directly involved in research, and can get hands-on experience by pursuing internships.
 Opportunities to study, travel and work abroad are also available.

-UCLA is a leader in the PAC-10 Conference, with 107 NCAA titles (more than any other university), and 128 team titles.
-Women compete in 12 sports and men in 10.
-In 2010-11, UCLA earned an NCAA title in women's golf.
+UCLA is a leader in the PAC-12 Conference, with 112 NCAA titles (more than any other university), and 130 team titles.
+Women compete in 13 sports and men in 10.
+In 2014, UCLA earned an NCAA title in men's water polo and women's tennis.
 We also offer extensive intramural and club sports programs, including crew, lacrosse, snow skiing, rugby, dance and a number of martial arts disciplines.

-UCLA guarantees two years of University Housing to freshmen and one year to transfer students who apply on time.
-Approximately 90% of freshmen live in University-operated facilities.
+UCLA guarantees three years of University Housing to freshmen and one year to transfer students who apply on time.
+More than 94% of freshmen live in University-operated facilities.
 Housing options range from traditional coed residence halls to apartment-like suites.
 The University also maintains nearby off-campus apartments.

 Campus Safety/Crime Statistics